 This includes Visual Arts, with emphasis placed on practical production by the student and exploration of a range of creative work in a global context.

-At, DYPIS we shall be offering the following subjects as part of the IB Diploma Program:-
+At DYPIS, we offer the following subjects as part of the IB Diploma Program:-

-All the above subjects (except French Ab Initio) shall be offered at two levels - Higher Level and Standard Level.
+All the above subjects (except French Ab Initio and French SL) shall be offered at two levels - Higher Level and Standard Level.
 French Ab Initio shall be offered at Standard Level only.

-IB Diploma holders gain admission to selective universities throughout the world.
-These include well-known Indian, European and American institutions such as IIT's, H.R.
-College, N.M.
-College, Oxford, Yale, Harvard and MIT.
+IB Diploma holders gain admission to universities throughout the world.
+These include well-known Indian, European and American institutions such as llT's, University of Mumbai, Oxford, Yale, Harvard and MITto name a few.